Diameter bounds for finite simple Lie algebras: Diameters of finite simple Lie algebras

 \begin{proposition}[\cite{dona-sum-bracket}, Proposition 3.3] Let $A$ be a generating set of a Lie algebra $\gfrak$ over a field $K$ of dimension $d$.
 Then for any $k \in \N$ the set $\tower_{\leq k}(A)$ spans a vector subspace of $\gfrak$ of dimension at least $\min\{d, k\}$. \end{proposition}

 We now show that for any generating set $A$ and any nonzero element $b \in \gfrak$, the relative tower $\tower_{\leq d}(A, b)$ spans the entire Lie algebra.
 While \cite[Corollary 3.4]{dona-sum-bracket} established this result for $\tower_{\leq 2d}(A, b)$, it is noted there that the bound can be refined to $d$.
 Below, we provide this refinement, although it is not essential for our argument.
+For a subset $S$ of a vector space, we set $\lin S$ to denote the linear span of $S$.

 \begin{lemma} Let $\liealg$ be a Lie algebra over a field $K$, let $A \subseteq \liealg$ be a subset of $\liealg$ and let $b \in \liealg$ be an element of $\liealg$.
 Then for any $m, n \in \N$ we have